-For example, as the left leg reaches the thigh block position and begins to reverse downward toward the ground, the right arm should move down at the same time.
-Actively swinging the arm downward in tandem with the leg can help contribute some weak forces to the ground strike.
+For example, as the left leg reaches its highest position and begins to reverse downward toward the ground, the right arm should move down at the same time.
+Actively swinging the arm downward in tandem with the leg can help generate a quicker and more coordinated movement

 When looking at the arms and legs, there are moments where we see that angles of the forearm, humerus, thigh, or shin will mimic one another.
 Significant deviations in angulation between the arms and legs can inhibit the stride pattern and lead to what looks like tense or poorly coordinated sprinting.

 As stated previously, how we contact and interact with the ground is of fundamental importance to our ability to sprint.
-Athletes may contact too far out in front of the body, spend too much time on the ground, or they may cut their stride cycle short and not spend enough time on the ground.
+Athletes may contact too far out in front of the body, spend too much time on the ground, or they may cut their stride cycle short and not spend enough time on contact with the ground itself.

 Another area of focus when discussing sprint mechanics is the progression of flight times and ground contact times as athletes accelerate to maximal velocity.
 Just like our rhythm should progress from slower to faster throughout the sprint, so should our ground contact times.

 Early in the sprint, ground contact times should be approximately twice as long as our flight times.
 Because we are overcoming inertia during early accelerative sprinting, ground contact times need to be long enough for us to produce horizontal propulsive impulses.

 As we build momentum and increase sprinting velocity, ground contact times will reduce and flight times will increase, such that somewhere around mid acceleration we will see a 1 to 1 ratio between ground contact and flight times.